remix-run/react-router/docs/upgrading/remix.md

 However, the short-term solution to ease the upgrade is to use TypeScript's [module augmentation][ts-module-augmentation] feature to override the built in `LoaderFunctionArgs`/`ActionFunctionArgs` interfaces.

-You can do this with the following code in your `vite.config.ts`:
+You can do this with the following code in `react-router.config.ts`:

 ```ts filename=react-router.config.ts
 // Your AppLoadContext used in v2